tfaki/LoftyAlertDialog/README.md

                 .isTwoButton(true)
                 .show()
 ```
-If use alert state , you must setChangeable false  in MainActivity.java
+If use alert state , you must setChangeable false  in YourActivity.java
 ```
 LoftyAlertView.Builder(this)
                 .alertType(AlertTypeState.ERROR)